Right now only, you can buy the course for a 10% discount.

 Monitoring Behavioral Shifts

 Once the baseline behavior is established, monitoring for deviations becomes crucial for an anti-money laundering investigator.
 Sudden changes in transactional habits, business relationships, or the nature and size of transactions can indicate potential red flags.
 This includes examining unusual large transactions, unexpected business connections, or alterations in transaction locations, among others.
-Any significant deviation from the established norm is flagged for further investigation.
+Any significant deviation from the established norm is flagged for further investigation and AML case management.

 Evaluating Potential Threats